learn-co-curriculum/dsc-t-tests/README.md

 3) Calculate the test statistic

-4) Determine the critical or p-value or find the rejection region
+4) Determine the critical or p-value (find the rejection region)

-5) Make a decision about the null hypothesis
+5) Compare t-value with critical t-value to accept or reject the Null hypothesis.

 Now, you're going to go through these 5 steps in more detail to complete a t-test.